It starts earlier than many people think.

 -

-Nails & Hair : Changes in structure and resistance
+Nails & Hair : Changes in structure and resilience

-Since collagen is found almost everywhere in the body – from skin and bones to tendons, ligaments and the intestinal mucosa – this process affects many areas.
+Since collagen is found almost everywhere in the body – from skin and bones to tendons, ligaments and the intestinal lining – this process affects many areas.

-Even if the biological process cannot be completely stopped, conscious lifestyle habits can support the body's own development:
+Even if the biological process cannot be completely stopped, conscious lifestyle habits can support the body's own regeneration:

 -

-Balanced diet with sufficient protein, vitamin C and zinc
+A balanced diet with sufficient protein, vitamin C and zinc.

 -